mpodlasin/mpodlasin-website/src/pages/articles/haskell-i.md

 False
 ```

-Now, if you've coded in Python or a language with similar syntax, you might think that this `not` is some special, reserved keyword for negating booleans.
+Now, if you've coded in Python or a language with similar syntax, you might think that `not` is some special, reserved keyword for negating booleans.

-No.

-In Haskell, `not` is a regular function.
+No. In Haskell, `not` is just a regular function.

-In typical language, a function call would look like that:
+In a typical language, a function call would look like that:

 ```
 not(x)